fullstack-hy2020/misc/fly_io_problem.md

 ## Problems connectiong to Fly.io

-In some cases (the cause is so far unknown) running Fly.io on Windows WSL has caused problems.
+In some cases (the cause is so far unknown) running Fly.io especially on Windows WSL has caused problems.
 If the following command just hangs

 ```bash
 flyctl ping -o personal